AdobeDocs/learning-manager.en/help/migrated/learners/adobe-learning-manager-app-for-desktop.md

 ![](assets/share-after-editing-07.png)

-## Browsing Captivate Prime desktop gallery {#browsingcaptivateprimedesktopgallery}
+## Browsing Learning Manager desktop gallery {#browsingcaptivateprimedesktopgallery}

 All recordings and screenshots are saved in Adobe Learning Manager desktop application.
 To browse these files, click **Gallery** from the left navigation panel in the home page.

-The gallery can also be launched from Social Learning by clicking the **Captivate Prime Gallery** icon while creating a post.
+The gallery can also be launched from Social Learning by clicking the **Learning Manager Gallery** icon while creating a post.

 From the gallery window, type the name of the file you are looking for in the search field.